Massachusetts Health Insurance: 2022 Coverage Guide

-The people of Massachusetts have the best healthcare in the country.
-If you live in Massachusetts you are penalized for having no health insurance so it’s important for you to know all your options before you buy because you have plenty!
-However, it’s important to compare rates and benefits carefully.
+In Massachusetts, you can buy health insurance until July 23, 2021, and you'll have to wait until November if you miss the deadline.
+The people of Massachusetts have the best healthcare in the country, and you are penalized for having no health insurance so it’s important for you to know all your options before you buy because you have plenty!
+It's also important to compare rates and benefits carefully.
 Whether you’re buying an individual plan or you’re buying coverage for a family, you can get the coverage you need for the best value by comparing your options with SmartFinancial.
-Do keep in mind that you may have to wait a year to enroll in a health plan if you do not do so during open enrollment.
-Some people are eligible for the Special Enrollment Period due to a qualifying event.
-For more information on this, keep reading!
+Do keep in mind that you may have to wait a year to enroll in a health plan if you do not do so during open enrollment and you'll face penalties.
+Some people, however, are eligible for the Special Enrollment Period due to a qualifying event.
+For more information, keep reading!

 When Is Open Enrollment in Massachusetts?

 How to Get Health Insurance in Massachusetts

 First, begin by having a projection of healthcare costs for 2021.
 You can estimate what you’ll need based on the previous year.
 This information can help you decide which type of plan is right for you and which level tier suits your needs.
 If you’re trying to be economical, for instance, a health plan that costs more each month may have little or no out-of-pocket expenses.

 The best way to get the most value for what you buy is to compare health insurance companies and health insurance quotes.
 After you submit the form with SmartFinancial, we’ll put you in touch with a knowledgeable agent in your area.
 You can ask questions about the plan you’re considering and purchase a policy from anywhere.